Adamtaranto/teloclip/README.md

 In most eukaryotic species, chromosomes terminate in repetitive [telomeric](https://en.wikipedia.org/wiki/Telomere) sequences.
 A complete genome assembly should ideally comprise chromosome-level contigs that possess telomeric repeats at each end.
 However, genome assemblers frequently fail to recover these repetitive features, instead producing contigs that terminate immediately prior to their location.

 Teloclip is designed to recover long-reads that can be used to extend draft contigs and resolve missing telomeres (short-read alignments may also be processed with teloclip).
-It does this by searching alignments of raw long-read data (i.e. Pacbio or ONP reads mapped with Minimap2) for 'clipped' alignments that occur at the ends of draft contigs.
+It does this by searching alignments of raw long-read data (i.e. Pacbio or ONT reads mapped with Minimap2) for 'clipped' alignments that occur at the ends of draft contigs.
 A 'clipped' alignment is produced where the *end* of a read is not part of its best alignment.
 This can occur when a read extends past the end of an assembled contig.

 Information about segments of a read that were aligned or clipped are stored in [SAM formatted](https://en.wikipedia.org/wiki/SAM_(file_format)) alignments as a [CIGAR string](https://www.drive5.com/usearch/manual/cigar.html).
 Teloclip parses these strings to determine if a read has been clipped at one or both ends of a contig.